yadox666/KEYVILBOARD/SMS version/README.md

 //#define DEBUGWITHOUTSIM_PAYLOAD "UnlockRunAndExfil##lnx##PASSWORD##touch /tmp/malware"
 ```

-3. Modify devices USB VID & PID to keep stealth.
+3. Optionally you can modify the device USB VID & PID to keep stealth.
 This hack will spoof the original device VID & PID (arduino leonardo) to spoof them with a fake one.
  - Select any manufacturer and device usb.ids [./extras/usb.ids][VID/PID list].
 Write down your favourite VID & PID.

 4. Modifying arduino device library (comment and copy the original VID/PID lines)